The Curse of the One-Hour Meeting.

 Almost everyone in today’s business world has experienced the frustration of meetings on scheduling more meetings, the one-hour meeting that stretches well into the afternoon, and most agonizingly, the crush of work that follows the valuable time spent planning for, scheduling, and organizing meetings.

-What's more, all these matters affect also the meeting cost.
-Learn more about it from our newest eBook.
+What's more, all these matters affect also the meeting cost. which you can learn more about in our newest blog on the matter.

 How much time do office workers spend in meetings?